 Text: Florian Waelfler/Urs Binder,

 Every day, gigantic quantities of data run through today’s networks.
 Companies and public authorities are also experiencing an explosion in data traffic.
 This increase in data is placing ever greater demands on network infrastructure – thus increasing the costs and the complexity.
 Software-defined networking (SDN) offers relief.
-And virtualisation fever has also reached the network sector.
-According to IDC, the SDN market worldwide is expected to grow to eight billion US dollars by 2018.
 But what is SDN and what purpose does it serve?

 The term software-defined networking goes back to a Stanford article about network operating systems published in 2005.
 Its authors describe how complex networks are and how complicated they are to manage.
 Unlike modern operating systems, which are simpler to handle due to an abstraction layer, within a network everything is maintained at the lowest configuration level in individual components.
 So why not virtualise the network too?
 Three years later, the first companies, including Google, Yahoo and Verizon, founded the “Open Networking Foundation”, which dedicated itself to adapting SDN.